Steve Berglund // Foundry Pattern Artist

 Relics From The Past

 There are thousands of Foundries in the United States with millions of one of a kind Patterns and Molds stored away on shelves waiting to be discovered.
 Steve calls them "Relics from the Past" because each one has a time and place in history.
 They are as large as giant sluice gates for canals or as small as bolts... they are door knobs, shower drains, water turbines or motor covers... the list is endless.
-They could be brought out and transformed into works of art to be enjoyed for their beauty as well as their historical significance.(Photo at right: Steve’s garden sculptures can be seen in Fresno and Cambria.)
+They could be brought out and transformed into works of art to be enjoyed for their beauty as well as their historical significance.(Photo at right: Steve collected these artifacts from the rocks under the canneries in 1964.)